 If you are facing serious cold, wear long underwear.
-You can add pretty much anything else on top to cover it up.posted about 5 years ago
+You can add pretty much anything else on top to cover it up.posted over 5 years ago

 Man, I WISH wearing wool tights would be enough to keep me from freezing to death in the winter.

 I wish I knew.
-It ticks me off seeing winter layering tips with celebs in LA dressed in coats.posted about 5 years ago
+It ticks me off seeing winter layering tips with celebs in LA dressed in coats.posted over 5 years ago

 As much as I love layering, Canadian winters are way too cold for me.